The Society of Folk Dance Historians (SFDH)

 If you are invited to an Inuit home, there is no need to wrap gifts, they are offered as they are.
 The usual gifts are food.
 If you are a guest to an Inuit home, you can make your wishes known by making indirect hints.
 It is considered rude and aggressive to make a direct request.
 Refusing a gift from your host is also rude and would insult the host.
 If you received a gift, it is expected that you reciprocate with a gift also.
-Otherwise, people will think you are taking advantage of a person;s generosity and they will gossip about you.
+Otherwise, people will think you are taking advantage of a person's generosity and they will gossip about you.

 In Guatamala the giving of gifts is one of the ways people maintain good interpersonal relationships.
-For example, if visiting someone's home for dinner, it is important to bring something small, such as wine of a bunch of flowers.
-Be sure to ask the florist which flowers would be appropriate, to avoid giving those specifically used for funerals : these are generally white.
+For example, if visiting someone's home for dinner, it is important to bring something small, such as wine or a bunch of flowers.
+Be sure to ask the florist which flowers would be appropriate, to avoid giving those specifically used for funerals these are generally white.
 If you are invited for lunch, your hostes will be delighted if you bring a desert.

-When you gift someone it's important to leave a good impression.
-Here are some guidelines to help you avoid gifts that are inappropriate.
 Never give items like a coupon book or toothbrush.
 They are lacking in thought.
 Don't give items such as handkerchiefs, underwear, and socks because they are too personal.
 Don't embarrass the recipient or other gift-givers at a party, maybe a baby shower, by spending too much money on a gift.
 Never gift a pet to someone until you've gotten approval from a responsible adult.
 Don't give gifts that are crass and embarrassing, like a whoopee cushion.
 Alcoholic beverages are a no-no for someone who avoids liquor.
 Avoid gifting personal items to casual acquaintances.
 Never gift anyone with items like adult toys, videos, or joke cards.
 Avoid perfumes or any scent product as your gift until you know their tastes.
 Don't buy anything of cheap quality.
 It's insulting.
 Avoid gifting items that are contraband, stolen, or fenced.

 When visiting a home, it is considered good manners to bring a small gift for one's host, generally in the form of a dessert or other food item.
 As such, parties are usually in the form of potlucks.
 It is extremely common for guests to take their shoes off before entering a home.
 A shoe rack on the porch or footwear left outside a doorway of a residence indicate that shoes should be removed.
 If someone has given you gift items or has done a service for you without asking for repayment, it is always wise and of good upbringing to at least give them something in return or offer them money.
 While it is common for people to play "hot potato" and refuse to accept the money, the important idea is that the offer was made.
 Never refuse a lei.
 A lei is a gift of welcome, friendship, and appreciation.
 It is considered rude to refuse a lei or to remove it in the giver's presence.